-ADR or an American Depository Receipt is a certificate issued by American banks that represent shares of foreign companies.
+ADR, or an American Depository Receipt, is a certificate American banks issued that represents shares of foreign companies.
 Usually, one ADR is the equivalent of one share of the company’s stock.
 These foreign ADRs then trade as normal stocks on the US stock market.
 Anyone who has access to the US markets can invest in these ADRs.

 Table of Contents

-ADRs are most commonly used for companies based out of China that trade on the US markets.
+ADRs are most commonly used for companies based in China that trade on the US markets.

 In essence, these are foreign companies trading on the US markets in US dollars for US investors.

 Currently, there are over 2,000 ADRs from 70 different countries around the world.
 How does this work for the bank?
 ADRs are generally offered by banks with international locations.